-In this program, you will study the fundamental life processes of plants, animals, and microbes.
-The interdisciplinary course content also offers you the chance to examine ecology, biology and animal behavior from an evolutionary perspective.
+In this programme, you will study the fundamental life processes of plants, animals, and microbes.
+The interdisciplinary course content also offers you the chance to examine ecology, biology and animal behaviour from an evolutionary perspective.

 - Plant Biology

 - Ecology and Natural Resource Management

 Tailor-Made Study Plan

 Alternatively, you can develop an individualised curriculum suited to your unique interests.
 We offer you considerable flexibility in choosing specific subfields or topics within Environmental Biology.
 See the study programme and courses page

 A significant proportion of Environmental Biology Master’s students continue on to PhD studies.
 Utrecht University provides ample opportunities for PhD research, such as the PhD programme in Environmental Biology.
 However, there are also excellent opportunities to perform your PhD research elsewhere in the Netherlands or abroad.

 Graduates that do not choose to follow a PhD programme can find employment in research institutes, such as RIVM, TNO, KNAW-NIOO, NIOZ, Plant Research International, in environmental consultancy firms, such as Arcadis, Royal Haskoning, Tauw Milieu, or Witteveen en Bos, or in or private or government nature protection or restoration organisations, such as World Wildlife Foundation, Natuurmonumenten, Wetlands International, Netherlands Environmental Assessment Agency, provincial water boards, or ministries and provincial authorities.